Ongoing review and renewal of the social justice curriculum throughout our programs deepening and extending from our initial focus on decolonization

 Objectives

-- Continue to increase awareness of underserved populations in both the Flex PharmD and Diploma in Pharmacy Leadership (DPL) students by introducing practices such as land acknowledgement, appropriate resources, and content (2023–2025; by launch for DPL).
+• Continue to increase awareness of underserved populations in both the Flex PharmD and Diploma in Pharmacy Leadership (DPL) students by introducing practices such as land acknowledgement, appropriate resources, and content (2023–2025; by 2024 for DPL).

 Achieved Goals

-- The PRIDE-RX team (Principal Co-Investigators: Tristan Lai and Alex Tang) received financial support from the UBC Internal Seed Grant Program for Educational Leadership to conduct the study, Promoting 2SLGBTQQIA+ Inclusion, Diversity and Equity in Pharmacy Education (PRIDE-RX).
-This study, approved by the UBC Behavioural Research Ethics Board, sought to understand the current state of 2SLGBTQ+ health care in pharmacies in BC and highlight priority areas.
+• PRIDE-RX team (Principal Co-Investigators: Tristan Lai and Alex Tang) received financial support from the UBC Internal Seed Grant Program for Educational Leadership to conduct the study, Promoting 2SLGBTQQIA+ Inclusion, Diversity and Equity in Pharmacy Education (PRIDE-RX).
+This study, approved by the UBC Behavioral Research Ethics Board, sought to understand the current state of 2SLGBTQ+ health care in pharmacies in BC and highlight priority areas.
 The study has concluded, and preliminary findings were shared with the College of Pharmacists of British Columbia at its April 2023 board meeting.
 The PRIDE-Rx team received $205,107 funding through UBC TLEF project in 2022/23 and 2023/24.
+A project summary was presented across UBC (Sep 2024).
+The work was presented to the Canadian Pharmacists Association (Jan 2025).

-- Completed a project to develop a comprehensive Indigenization and Decolonization strategy within the Academic Portfolio, funded through the Teaching and Learning Enhancement Fund (TLEF) with a $50,000 grant for the “Building Foundations for Success in Decolonization and Indigenization within Pharmacy-focused Academic Programs in the Faculty of Pharmaceutical Sciences” (Oct 2023).
+• Completed project to develop a comprehensive Indigenization and Decolonization strategy within the Academic Portfolio, funded through the Teaching and Learning Enhancement Fund (TLEF) with a $50,000 grant for the “Building Foundations for Success in Decolonization and Indigenization within Pharmacy-focused Academic Programs in the Faculty of Pharmaceutical Sciences” (Oct 2023).
+Presented at CPERC (June 2024).
+Matched the Building Foundations goals to Strategic Plan goals (Oct 2024).
+Submitted manuscript for project (fall 2024).